YasarapuRajesh/ArrayMaster/README.md

 1. Run the program and select an option from the menu.
 2. Provide the required inputs as prompted by the application.
 3. View the results directly in the console.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or additional features, please feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-For any questions or issues, please reach out to (mailto:rajuarjesh10121@gmail.com).